dchaudh/dchaudh.github.io/docs/climate_risk.md

 ## When will this guideline become effective?

 The expectations outlined in the guideline will become effective in a phased approach.
-The minimum mandatory climate-related financial disclosures will become effective starting from the fiscal period ending on or after October 1, 2024, for D-SIBs and IAIGs.
+The minimum mandatory climate-related financial disclosures will become effective from the fiscal period ending on or after October 1, 2024, for D-SIBs and IAIGs.
 FIs are expected to publish financial disclosures no later than 180 days after the fiscal year-end.
+For other in-scope FIs, the guideline will become effective from the fiscal year ending on or after October 1, 2025.

 ## How can FIs get started with this guideline?